For three months now, I’ve meditated for twenty minutes every day.

 Personally this is a big deal, as I’ve struggled to maintain a regular meditation practice for decades.
 I’ve resolved countless times to meditate daily, and fallen off the mindfulness wagon over and over again.

 On September 6, 2017, Hurricane Irma tore across the tiny island nation of Anguilla.
-Every power pole was destroyed.
+The hurricane destroyed every power pole.
 Roofs were torn off schools, government buildings, and the hospital.
 The Category 5 hurricane’s 185 mph winds and driving rain caused severe interior damage and destruction to most buildings on the island.
 After the storm, every road on the island was blocked with fallen polls, trees, and debris, and there was no power for weeks.
 Amazingly, only two people died.

 Six months later, we are visiting; amazed at the recovery that has taken place in such a short time.
-While most Caribbean islands, such as neighboring St Maarten, remain heavily damaged, Anguilla’s 13,000 inhabitants have worked their hearts and bodies out to bring life here back to something approaching normal.
+Most Caribbean islands, such as neighboring St Maarten, remain heavily damaged.
+Anguilla’s 13,000 inhabitants have worked their hearts and bodies out to bring life here back to something approaching normal.
 Power has been restored all over the island, internet and phone is largely back, and the majority of the colorful beach restaurants and shops serving Anguilla’s crucial tourist industry have been completely rebuilt.

 On my daily vacation walk to Island Harbour, I hear singing.
 As I turn the corner onto Rose Hill Road, the sound swells.
 It’s 7:30 am, but the morning service at St. Andrew’s Anglican Church is in full swing and, as I pass, a familiar hymn from my youth washes over me, sung by a hundred enthusiastic voices.
 And yes, I admit it, during the second day of my vacation while enjoying the harmonies I hear, I’m jolted to think about religious meeting design.
 And here’s what meeting designers can learn from religious services